Database Schema Evolution: Safe DB Evolution Principles in Rails

 28end

-Core idea: the new schema must support the previous application version for at least one deployment cycle.
+The new schema must support the previous application version for at least one deployment cycle.
+That way, if you roll code back, it still runs correctly on the “expanded” schema.

 1# Strategy: Expand–Contract Pattern